Top 10 Freelance Books That Will Help You Grow Your Career

 9. Dear Freelancer (by Brittany Melton)

-Dear Freelancer is a survival book in living the freelance life, written by Brittany Melton, a copywriter who had been a freelancer for almost ten years.
-Throughout the book, she shared experiences and offered words of encouragement to fellow freelancers.
+Dear Freelancer is a book written by Brittany Melton, a copywriter who has been freelancing for almost 10 years.
+In this book, she shares her experience and gives advice to other freelancers on how to survive the freelance life.

-Chapter 1 “Why You Should Be Freelance” Brittany Melton discusses the pros of freelancing and how it is a great avenue of career selection either for people seeking stability in life or to stay at home and work.
-There are many different reasons someone should freelance opposed to working in an office job.
+In Chapter 1 “Why You Should Be Freelance” Brittany Melton discusses the benefits of freelancing and how it can be a great career choice for those looking for stability or those who want to work from home.
+There are many different reasons why someone should freelance as opposed to working at an office job.

 10. The E-Myth Revisited (by Michael Gerber)

-The E-Myth Revisited by Michael Gerber is a classic business book that should be read by anyone who wants to start his or her own company or work in the corporate world.
+The E-Myth Revisited book review is a classic business book, written by Michael Gerber.
+It is a must-read for anyone who wants to start their own company or wants to work in the corporate world.

-The E-Myth Revisited is light reading and filled with numerous practical takeaways to be used in your own life and career.
-His main argument in this book is that companies are not started by an entrepreneur who has some sort of great idea but by someone for the company, someone who has done it for years and really knows how it’s all done.
+The E-Myth Revisited is an easy read and it has many practical takeaways that you can apply to your own life and career.
+The author’s main argument is that companies are not started by an entrepreneur who has a great idea but instead by someone who works for the company, who has been doing it for years and knows how it all works.